Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Introduction

 \section{Introduction}

 In recent years, the use of finite mixture distributions to model heterogeneous data has undergone intensive development in numerous fields such as pattern recognition, cluster analysis, and bioinformatics.
-Gaussian mixture models dominate the literature in the past century.
-However when clusters are asymmetric and/or have heavier tails, Gaussian mixture models tend to overestimate the number of clusters.
-Ultimately, this leads to incorrect clustering results.
-Consider the data in Fig.~\ref{fig:GHDGMM}, where there are two asymmetric clusters, are generated from a $G=2$ component generalized hyperbolic distributions \citep[MGHD;][]{browne15}.
+Traditionally, Gaussian mixture models dominated the literature; however, when clusters are asymmetric and/or have heavier tails, using Gaussian mixture models tend to overestimate the number of clusters and the result can be clustering results that are not useful in practice \citep[see, e.g.,][]{franczak14}.
+Consider the data in Fig.~\ref{fig:GHDGMM}, where two asymmetric clusters are generated from a $G=2$ component generalized hyperbolic distribution \citep{browne15}.
 Gaussian mixtures are fitted to these data for $G=1,\ldots,6$ components and the Bayesian Information criterion \citep[BIC;][]{schwarz78} selects a $G=3$ component model.
-Moreover, the Gaussian components cannot be merged to return the correct clusters: the green component has been used to capture all points that do not fit within one of the other two components (Fig.~\ref{fig:GHDGMM}).
-Therefore, recent work on model-based clustering has focused on mixture of non-elliptical distributions \citep[e.g.,][]{karlis09,lin10}.
-Recent reviews of model-based clustering are given by \cite{bouveyron14} and \cite{mcnicholas16b}.

-The former review focuses on high-dimensional data while the later is more general but devotes quite some space to methods for high-dimensional data.
-This is reflective of the quite substantial body of literature that has already been devoted to high-dimensional data.
+Notably, the Gaussian components cannot be merged to return the correct clusters (Fig.~\ref{fig:GHDGMM}).
+For reasons such as this, recent work on model-based clustering has focused on mixtures of non-elliptical distributions \citep[e.g.,][]{murray20,gallaugher22b,dang23,tomarchio23,mclaughlin24}.
+See \cite{mcnicholas16b} for a review of model-based clustering.
+In the case of high dimensional data, traditional methods in the area of asymmetric/flexible model-based clustering and classification can fail due to the number of free covariance parameters and, therefore, alternative techniques are sometimes needed.
+One such technique is to map the data to a (much) lower dimensional space.
+Mixtures of factor analyzers models with non-elliptical distributions took off in the last decade, including work on multivariate skew-t distributions \citep{murray14b,murray14a} and generalized hyperbolic distributions \citep{tortora16}.
+These methods work well with particular datasets; however, considering that this formulation of the skew-t distribution is a special and limiting case of the generalized hyperbolic distribution, they tend to work well on the same datasets.
+The notion of a joint generalized hyperbolic distribution, which accounts for cluster-specific subspaces, has also been considered \citep{tang18}.